Comprehensive Guide to Moving and Non Moving Violations in Washington State

 Non moving violations may be reported to the Department of Licensing.
 These may be visible to your insurance company, however would have less consequences to your record than a moving violation.
 These can include some of the items listed below.

-Seat belt Violations
+Seat Belt Violations

-A seat belt violation may be visible on your driving record however it will not be visible for insurance companies to view.
 All occupants of a vehicle must wear appropriate restraints.
 Children are to be in approved child restraints as noted in the Rules of the Road.

-Parking tickets
+Parking Tickets

-Camera tickets
+Camera Tickets

-Camera tickets or photo enforced tickets are issued to the registered owner of a vehicle that was caught on a camera committing an infraction.
+They are issued to the registered owner of a vehicle that was caught on a camera committing an infraction.

-How Can You Tell If it is Moving and Non Moving?
+How Can You Tell If It Is Moving And Non Moving?

 There is a list of moving violations and non moving violations on the Washington Administrative Code, also known as the WAC.
+WAC 308.104.160

 This list is not exhaustive and some non moving violations can affect your record.